dell/csm-docs/content/docs/authorization/deployment/helm/_index.md

 tenant-service                                     ClusterIP      00.000.000.000    <none>        000/TCP                    28s
 ```

-On the machine running `karavictl`, the `/etc/hosts` file needs to be updated with the Ingress hosts for the storage, tenant, and role services.
+On the machine running `karavictl`, the `/etc/hosts` file needs to be updated with the Ingress hosts for the proxy, storage, and role services.
 For example:

 ```
-<master_node_ip> tenant.csm-authorization.com
+<master_node_ip> csm-authorization.com
 <master_node_ip> role.csm-authorization.com
 <master_node_ip> storage.csm-authorization.com
 ```